-Studies have shown that in most cases when age-related hearing loss has occurred, both ears are generally affected.
-This does not include instances where hearing loss is the result of trauma and only one ear may be affected.
-Although the amount of loss may not be equal for both ears, it is a safe assumption that both ears are experiencing at least some noticeable loss.
-As a result, a common question asked when a person is struggling with hearing loss is;
+Studies have shown that in most cases, when age-related hearing loss has occurred, both ears are generally affected.
+This does not include instances where hearing loss is the result of trauma, as in those cases, only one ear may be affected.
+Although the amount of loss may not be equal for both ears, it is safe to assume that both ears are experiencing at least some noticeable loss.
+As a result, a common question asked when a person is struggling with hearing loss is:

-By definition monaural hearing is defined as the “reception of sound by one ear” while binaural hearing is “having or relating to two ears”.
-So the question then becomes, if you have hearing loss in both ears, is using a monaural hearing aid solution (just one hearing aid) an adequate treatment.
-Here is an example that may clarify that best way to answer this question.
-Imagine listening to your favorite music on the stereo.
-It has two amplifiers and two speakers, to give music and speech a natural depth.
+Here is an example that may clarify that the answer this question: Imagine listening to your favorite song on a stereo.
+It has two amplifiers and two speakers to give the music a natural depth.
 If only one amplifier and speaker are working, the sounds become shallow and flat.
-This is how people who only wear one hearing aid but should be wearing two may also perceive sound.
+This is how people who only wear one hearing aid may perceive sound.

-Still not convinced?
-Here is another example to help show that binaural hearing is far better than monaural hearing in an environment where noise is present.
-Consider a person with equal hearing in both ears sitting in a busy restaurant trying to have a conversation.
+Another example: Consider a person with equal hearing in both ears, sitting in a busy restaurant and trying to have a conversation.
 With binaural hearing, the brain is able to process sounds more naturally and separate the conversation from the background noise.
-What do you think might happen if one ear was plugged with an ear plug?
-The result would be that it becomes much more difficult to decipher speech against background noise with monaural hearing.
+But what if one ear was plugged with an ear plug?
+It would become much more difficult to decipher speech against background noise with monaural hearing.
 But why?

 Still not sure about what hearing aids are right for you?
 Try our Online Hearing Check and find out.

 Today’s digital sound processors do more than just make the world louder.
-They automatically do a much better job at reducing the gain of loud sounds without affecting how soft sounds are amplified, adding a degree of clarity and acoustic comfort in modern digital hearing aids not possible with yesterday’s technology.
+They automatically do a much better job at reducing the gain of loud sounds, without affecting how soft sounds are amplified, adding a degree of clarity and acoustic comfort in modern digital hearing aids.
 Many of the hearing aids Advanced Affordable Hearing offers give the user the ability to optimize the sound quality.